chatpire/chatgpt-web-share/README.md

 host: "127.0.0.1"
 port: 8000
 database_url: "sqlite+aiosqlite:////data/database.db"
+run_migration: false

-jwt_secret: "your jwt secret"    # Used for generating JWT token, needs to be set by yourself
+jwt_secret: "your jwt secret"    # Used for generating JWT token, like a password
 jwt_lifetime_seconds: 86400
 cookie_max_age: 86400            # Login expiration time
-user_secret: "your user secret"  # Used for generating user password, needs to be set by yourself
+user_secret: "your user secret"  # Used for generating user password, like a password

 sync_conversations_on_startup: true # Whether to synchronize ChatGPT conversations on startup, recommended to enable
 create_initial_admin_user: true     # Whether to create initial admin user